Performance Management at Drexel

 |Tracking Phase (Ongoing)

-Track progress against goals and competencies by taking notes or documenting any achievements, accomplishments, or observed behaviors (examples of specific behaviors related to competencies).
+Track progress against goals, competencies and shared values by taking notes or documenting any achievements, accomplishments, or observed behaviors (examples of specific behaviors related to competencies).

 During the tracking phase, goals can be edited or cancelled, or new goals can be added in Career Pathway as needed (i.e., priorities change, staffing changes, etc.).